12 Eccentric & Quirky Hotels in England You’ll Love

 7. Malmaison Oxford

-Want bragging rights for sleeping somewhere more badass than your friends?
-Malmaison Oxford offers exactly this unique experience, transforming the historic Oxford Castle that served as a prison until 1996 into one of England’s most distinctive boutique hotels.
+Want bragging rights for sleeping somewhere more rebellious than your most adventurous friends?
+Malmaison Oxford delivers exactly that experience, transforming a Victorian prison that housed inmates until 1996 into one of England’s most distinctive boutique hotels.
+Rates typically range £100-200+ per night for this genuinely unique Oxford experience.

 Malmaison Oxford is a must-visit England lodging for those seeking a distinctive and captivating experience.